mahavedalla/mahavedalla/docs/questions/sila/is-it-permissible-for-lay-people-to-wear-adornments.md

-# Is it permissible for lay people to wear adornments?
+Question: Is it permissible for lay people to wear adornments?
 Answer in Brief: -
  Category: Sīla
 Sutta References: DN 31